superjonbot/databaseApp/README.md

 ```

 ###### Bonus task solution desc:
-The Number of items has been increases and data sharding has been added
+The Number of items has been increased and data sharding has been added

 To run the bonus task solution:
 ```sh